Image 1 of 1

 ISBN

-Robert de Montesquiou was fascinated by this character, who was not unlike himself in her narcissism.
-An Italian aristocrat living in Paris, a glittering lioness of the Second Empire, mistress of Napoleon III, the "divine countess" later lived as a recluse, coming out only at night, veiled in black.
-With the help of Pierre Louis Pierson, she was her own photographer until her decline: over four hundred shots celebrate her image, her costumes, her body, her attitudes, according to a ritual that she entirely determined, and with a formal invention of astonishing modernity.
+Robert de Montesquiou was fascinated by this figure, who bore a certain resemblance to him in her narcissism.
+An Italian aristocrat living in Paris, a dazzling socialite of the Second Empire, and a mistress of Napoleon III, the “divine countess” later lived as a recluse, venturing out only at night, veiled in black.
+With the help of Pierre Louis Pierson, she served as her own photographer until the very end of her decline: more than four hundred photographs celebrate her image, her costumes, her body, and her poses, following a ritual she entirely dictated and with a formal inventiveness of astonishing modernity.

 Published by Éditions de la Réunion des Musées Nationaux, 1999